unsorted-repos/PublicCodeLibrary/AutomationAndSystems/TaskWarrior/Login and start cronjob service automatically/HowTo.md

  5. `zq ALL=(ALL) NOPASSWD: ALL`
  6. ctrl+x to exit
  7. `y` followed by `<enter>` to save.
- 8. Then again, close ubuntu and re-open it and verify
- 9. The cron service is running automatically when you boot/open WSL ubuntu 16.04 without prompting for password.
+ 8. Then again, close ubuntu and re-open it and verify that the cron service is running automatically when you boot/open WSL ubuntu 16.04 without prompting for password.
  10. (you can check with command: `sudo service cron status`.)

 The code to prevent prompting for password at boot would for example look like (I only added the last line, the rest was already there in my setup):